adunning/dissertation/4-reading-alexander.md

 > | Iste liber constat moritio
 > | Gyffardi Testante Iesu

-Maurice was probably local to Cirencester, since the name Gyffard occurs frequently in the abbey's cartulary.
+Maurice was probably local to Cirencester, since the name Gyffard or Giffard occurs frequently in the abbey's cartulary, and this was a prominent family in the area [@baddeley:1924history, pp. 7, 175, 190].
 It seems to be his hand that adds some of the glosses to the *Prophetia Merlini*, and he also contributed a selection of prophecies on England on fol.
 236v, the first of which, 'Cesaris inperium per tempora longa latebit', is grouped in other manuscripts with a set of prophecies originating in the twelfth century at the Augustinian priory of Bridlington, though its relationship to these is unclear [printed in @frońska:2014royal, p.
 28; also noted in @coote:2000prophecy, pp. 148–149; @meyvaert:1966john discusses the problem of the authorship of the Bridlington poems; @ward:1883catalogue, p.
 1:318 also note the existence of some of the material in London, BL, Harley 1008, fol.
 81]:

 ![Additions by Maurice Gyffard on fol.
 236v.](images/sol-meldunensis/mg-236v.jpg)